 Like any tool, the Self-Employed Tax Deduction Calculator has its advantages and limitations:

-- Time Efficiency: Quickly calculate deductions without extensive manual computations, freeing time for other tasks.
+- Time Efficiency: Quickly estimate your self-employment, federal, and state taxes without extensive manual computations, freeing time for other tasks.

 - Enhanced Planning: Provides an overview of financial health and helps in making informed decisions about future business expenses.